Skip to content

 Family Housing (Cedar and Cottonwood)

-Visitors that are not family will be limited to stays of 14 consecutive days within a six (6) month period.
+Visitors that are not family will be limited to stays of seven (7) consecutive days within a six (6) month period.

 Family, as defined by the Eligibility policy, can visit for extended periods of time.
 Residents are required to notify the Main Office in writing of any change of occupants and fill out a New Occupant form and Lock Out List.
 The maximum number of occupants cannot exceed the policy outlined in Maximum Occupants per Apartment section of the Resident Handbook.